finbourne/lusid-sdk-python/sdk/docs/InstrumentsApi.md

         # uncomment the below to set overrides at the request level
         # api_response =  api_instance.query_instrument_capabilities(lusid_instrument, model=model, opts=opts)

-        # [EXPERIMENTAL] QueryInstrumentCapabilities: Query capabilities of a particular instrument in advance of creating it.
+        # QueryInstrumentCapabilities: Query capabilities of a particular instrument in advance of creating it.
 These include instrument features, and if model is provided it also includes supported address keys and economic dependencies.
         api_response = api_instance.query_instrument_capabilities(lusid_instrument, model=model)
         pprint(api_response)